j4w8n/supakit/README.md

 `sb-<supabase_project_id>-auth-token`, or your custom storage key, is updated after the `INITIAL_SESSION`, `SIGNED_IN`, `SIGNED_OUT`, `TOKEN_REFRESHED`, and `USER_UPDATED` events.
 The provider cookies will only be set after the initial `SIGNED_IN` event, and will need to be refreshed and updated by you.
 The csrf cookie is a session cookie, used to help secure the `/supakit/cookie` endpoint for cookie storage; and you may notice more than one.

-Setting httpOnly cookies is done by making route requests to the server, then returning a response with the `set-cookie` header.
+Supakit sets httpOnly cookies by making route requests to the server, then returning a response with the `set-cookie` header.
 These requests are handled programmatically by Supakit.
 There is no need for you to create routes for this purpose.

 Supakit maintains a session cache inside it's custom `CookieStorage` for the Supabase load client.
 When retrieving a user session, for a call like `supabase.auth.getSession()` for example, Supakit will return the cached response as long as the session is not `null`; saving a trip to the server.

-> Supakit uses the special, programmed routes `/supakit/cookie` and `/supakit/csrf` to handle cookies.
-Therefore, you should not have a top-level route with the same name (not that anyone would, but).
+> Supakit uses the special, programmed routes `/supakit/cookie` and `/supakit/csrf`.
+Therefore, you should not have a top-level route with the same name (not that anyone would).

 #### httpOnly Cookie Exception
 Because Supakit uses secure httpOnly cookie storage: setting, getting, and deleting the session requires a request to the server.
 This causes a delay between sending the request, receiving the response, and finally setting the cookie in the browser.
 This can cause a timing issue after a user logs in for the first time; specifically if you have callback code for `supabaseAuthStateChange()`.
 To work around this, Supakit will set a non-httpOnly cookie which expires in 5 seconds.
-This allows any callback, or other affected, code to send the temporary cookie `sb-temp-session` to the server, so that the server will know someone is logged in.
+This allows any affected code to send the temporary cookie `sb-temp-session` to the server, so that the server will know someone is logged in.
 This cookie exists in the browser, until it's closed; but once it has expired, it cannot be accessed via XSS attacks.

 #### Cookie Options
 You can set your own options by passing in an object of `SecureCookieOptions` plus `name` for a custom cookie storage key.
 Whatever you pass in will be merged with the defaults - overriding when appropriate.
+Cookie options should be the same for the Load client and Server client.

 This is the fourth parameter for `createSupabaseLoadClient`.